Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

 \section{Example Applications and Experiments}

-In this section, we illustrate two example use cases and present experimental results: \emph{differential operators} in computational physics, and \emph{canonical dependence kernels} in machine learning, which will be defined in Sec.~\ref{sec:exp:sketchy}.
-We experimentally demonstrate the correctness of NeuralSVD and its ability to learn structured singular- (or eigen-) functions and show the superior performance of our method compared to the existing methods.
+In this section, we illustrate two example use cases and present experimental results: \emph{differential operators} in computational physics, and \emph{canonical dependence kernels} in machine learning, which will be defined in \S\ref{sec:exp:sketchy}.
+We experimentally demonstrate the correctness of NeuralSVD and its ability to learn ordered eigen- or singular-functions and show the superior performance of our method compared to the existing methods.
 We focus on rather small-scale problems that suffice with simple multi-layer perceptrons (MLPs) for extensive numerical evaluation of our method against the existing parametric methods.
-All the training details can be found in Sec.~\ref{app:sec:exp}.
+All the training details can be found in \S\ref{app:sec:exp}.